FOOTBALL

 9. Division schedules will be devised based on the coaches' seeding of division teams.

 b.
-The next three days provides a transition from the conditioning phase to full contact, shoulder pads along with the use of blocking dummies, sleds, and similar devices are permitted.
+The next three days provide a transition from the conditioning phase to full contact.
+During this phase, players are permitted to wear a helmet and shoulder pads.
+Blocking dummies, sleds, and similar devices are permitted.
+During this phase, player-to-player tackling drills, team scrimmaging, running full contact plays, etc., are not permitted.

 c.
-The following five days consist of contact practices with full protective equipment and use of training devices.
+The following five days consist of contact practice with full protective equipment and the use of all training devices.
+Full player-to-player contact and team scrimmaging is permitted.

 11. The 20-yard line overtime procedure for breaking ties will be used in all division games.